Justin Trudeau refers to conservative candidate as a “two-fer,” what did he mean?

 Conservative party leader Pierre Poilievre posted his opinion on the matter via X (formerly Twitter), in a post where he referred to Trudeau's comment as racist and referred to him as a leader who has 'an ugly racist past.'

-'Justin Trudeau called Conservative candidate, Jamil Javani, a “two-fer”—another racist comment from a leader who has an ugly racist past."
+“Justin Trudeau called Conservative candidate, Jamil Javani, a “two-fer”—another racist comment from a leader who has an ugly racist past.”
 Poilievre said

 Did Trudeau mess up here?

 Make no mistake, Justin Trudeau is certainly a leader who deserves criticism.
 Trudeau has been caught up in scandal after scandal, he is out of touch and doesn't understand what Canada needs.
 However, the Conservatives often criticize Trudeau for ridiculous made-up reasons.
-Like that time they shared a video of Trudeau singing songs in a hotel in Quebec back in 2019 and they claimed it to be a video of Trudeau "embarassing" himself right after the Queen of England died.
+Like that time they shared a video of Trudeau singing songs in a hotel in Quebec back in 2019 and they claimed it to be a video of Trudeau “embarrassing” himself right after the Queen of England died.
 Notice how Jivani cut the video immediately after Trudeau said twofer?
-The reason for that is simple.
-Trudeau immediately follows up with why he referred to Jivani this way, and the Conservatives want an excuse to make Trudeau look more racist than Poilievre.

-"We have some new candidate in Durham, is a twofer.
+“Poilievre's new candidate in Durham, is a twofer.
 He is both an Idealogue and an insider.
-What he is not is someone who has lived and served in the community for years."
+What he is not is someone who has lived and served in the community for years.”
 Trudeau said

 Another controversy around Justin Trudeau again, is based on a lie.
 The Poilievre Conservatives have proven yet again how dishonest and misleading they are.
 Instead of thinking of a real reason to criticize the prime minister, they are yet again taking quotes out of context to distort their meaning.
 Pierre Poilievre wants Canadians to believe that the CPC is the party that seeks to provide a positive, unifying voice for our future.
-Two seconds after getting off the social media soapbox?
-They'll shamelessly endorse baseless conspiracy theories and will resort to directly lying to people.
-This situation alone proves that.

 Grasping at straws